Here you can find information about our annual canvass of electors.

 The quickest and easiest way to reply is online and full details will be included in the canvass email or letter we send you.

-If you choose to respond to the canvass email that will be sent out at the beginning of July you must reply before the 14 July.
-Please note this will only be an option if you’ve told us we can contact you by email.
+If you were unable to respond in time to the canvass email that was sent out at the beginning of July, you can use the same codes to respond in the online portal above.
+Please note that this was only an option if you’d already told us we can contact you by email.

 If you receive a canvass email and don’t respond we are legally required to send you a paper form.

 If someone in your household is not currently registered to vote their name will not appear on the household enquiry form.
 The easiest way for them to register is via the national GOV.UK website.
 You can also ask for a printed application form.

 If your details do appear on the household enquiry form you still need to respond to the annual canvass to let us know the information is correct.

 If you've recently moved address it's particularly important to keep an eye out for the form and check your details.

 Anyone with questions about Rutland’s annual canvass can contact our Elections Team by emailing: email@example.com or calling 01572 722 577.

 Registering to Vote

 Please note that registering to vote is a separate process.
 If you have already registered to vote you will still need to complete your Household Enquiry Form.